kixlunar/pomospan/README.md

 It's my hope to be able to do open source development fulltime, So eventually there will be donation buttons here :)

+# License

+This project is given out under GPL 3.0 (relevant license detail changes will be made to the project at a later date)